PhilChodrow/PIC16A/syllabus.md

 The lowest 7 quiz grades will be dropped.
 Lectures, lecture notes, and required readings will always be posted at least 48 hours before the quiz is due.

-### Mini-Project
+## Project

-There will be a group mini-project due at the end of the course.
+There will be a group project due at the end of the course.
 Working with your group, you will produce a small data science project in which you will read, explore, train machine learning models, and communicate your findings using a real data set.
-Several Discussion sections in the second half of the course will be devoted to helping you get started on the stages of this mini-project.
+Several Discussion sections in the second half of the course will be devoted to helping you get started on the stages of this project.
 The project will be designed to require approximately 3-5 person-hours per group member outside of scheduled class times.
 It will be possible to start on the project by the end of Week 7, and you will have all the tools you need to finish the project by the end of Week 9.

-### Midterm Exam
+## Midterm Exam

 The midterm exam will take place on Monday, February 8.
 It will be released at 8am, Pacific Time, and will be due 24 hours later at 7:59am, Pacific Time, on Tuesday, February 9th.
 The exam is intended to require approximately ninety minutes of effort, but you are free to spend more time on it within the 24 hours.
 This exam is open-book and open-notes.

-### Final Exam
+## Final Exam

 The final exam for this course will take place during the standard final exam period, at a time TBD.
 The exam will be released at 8am, Pacific Time, on the scheduled day, and will be due at 7:59am, Pacific Time, on the following day.
 The exam is intended to require approximately three hours of effort, but you are free to spend more time on it within the 24 hours.
 This exam is open-book and open-notes.

-### Extra Credit
+## Extra Credit

 There are several ways to earn extra credit in PIC16A.

-#### Essay
+### Essay

 At any time prior to the end of instruction, you may submit an essay of between 900 and 1,200 words (3-4 double-spaced pages) on a topic broadly related to the themes of algorithms, equity, and justice.
 Your essay should address a concrete problem, assess the current state of affairs, and suggest one or more paths forward.
 Examples of suitable topics related to algorithms and justice include but are no means limited to bias in facial recognition, the impact of automation on social services for the poor, and the role of technology in combatting climate change.
 Please note that questions of equity and justice are more specific than the general impact of social media or tech companies on society as a whole.
 Essays on such general topics will likely receive only partial credit.